Machine learning phase transitions of the three-dimensional Ising universality class: Introduction

-Classifying phases of matter and identifying phase transitions is one of the central topics in current phase structure investigations.
-In the conventional statistical method, it relies on the identification of order parameters or the analysis of singularities in the free energy and its derivatives.
-However, the order parameter of the QCD phase transition is hard to determine or difficult to measure in experiments.
-And some phases like topological ones~\cite{topology1,topology2} do not have any clear order parameters because the symmetry that drives the phase transition is not manifest in the Hamiltonian.
-Therefore, it is important to develop new methods to identify phases in these systems.
+Classifying phases of matter and identifying phase transitions are central topics in current phase structure investigations.
+In the conventional statistical method, these rely on the identification of order parameters or the analysis of singularities in the free energy and its derivatives.
+However, the order parameter of the QCD phase transition is difficult to determine and measure in experiments.
+Moreover, certain phases, such as topological ones~\cite{topology1,topology2}, do not have any clear order parameters because the symmetry that drives the phase transition is not manifest in the Hamiltonian.
+Therefore, it is important to develop new methods of identifying phases in these systems.
 With the development of more powerful computers and artificial neural networks, machine learning (ML)~\cite{ML1,ML2}, a data-driven method, is proposed to be increasingly efficient for these studies.
-Deep neural networks, in particular, have been applied to recognize, classify, and characterize complex sets of data.
-Such methods have proved to be useful and strikingly successful for the investigation of complex physical problems~\cite{MLReview1,MLReview2}, like in the study of the QCD equation of states by classifying phase transition types~\cite{MLPH1,MLPH2,MLPH3,MLPH4,MLPH5,MLPH6}, in the search for the order parameter of the nuclear liquid-gas phase transitions~\cite{MLLGPH1,MLLGPH2}, and in identifying phase transitions by circumventing the fermion sign problem~\cite{MLFermionSign}.
-One of the most promising advantages of deep learning is that it only requires raw low-level data, such as spin configurations in the Ising model, so only elementary knowledge in physics is needed.
-With sufficiently large data sets, higher-level features can be recognized by various ML architectures~\cite{MLArctec} and then be used to identify phases.
+In particular, deep neural networks have been applied to recognize, classify, and characterize complex sets of data.
+Such methods have proved to be useful and strikingly successful for the investigation of complex physical problems~\cite{MLReview1,MLReview2}.
+For example, they have been used in the study of the QCD equation of state by classifying phase transition types~\cite{MLPH1,MLPH2,MLPH3,MLPH4,MLPH5,MLPH6}, in the search for the order parameter of nuclear liquid-gas phase transitions~\cite{MLLGPH1,MLLGPH2}, and in identifying phase transitions by circumventing the fermion sign problem~\cite{MLFermionSign}.
+One of the most promising advantages of deep learning is that it only requires raw low-level data, such as spin configurations in the Ising model; hence, only elementary knowledge of physics is required.
+With sufficiently large data sets, higher-level features can be recognized by various ML architectures~\cite{MLArctec}, which can then be used to identify phases.